How to repeat something in Python

 print(item)

-This example showcases a common data collection pattern.
-It begins by using a list comprehension to dynamically create a list of filenames to process.
-An empty list, scraped_data, is also set up to store the results from each step.
+This example demonstrates a common pattern for data collection.
+It starts by using a list comprehension to generate a list of target pages, which simulates a list of URLs you'd want to scrape.
+A second list, scraped_data, is initialized to store the information you'll gather.

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application from a single prompt.
+Replit Agent will write the code, test for errors, and help you deploy your application directly from your browser.
 Start building with Replit.